Nemesis Usage Guide

 Files can be manually uploaded through the Nemesis dashboard via the File Upload

 tab on the left navigation bar.
-After navigating to the page, information such as the operator ID, ..., needs to be completed.
-This information is saved via browser cookies and does not need to be entered every time.
-The "Original File Path" is optional but recommended.
+The "Project Name" will be auto-completed, and the "Expiration Time" will be auto set for 100 days in the future (this can be changed in the "Settings" button on the bottom left).
+The "Originating File Path" is optional but recommended.
 Files can be dragged/dropped into the upload modal, and on successful submission Nemesis will display the following message:

 The file will then be displayed in the Files page as soon as it's done processing.